OmbraDiFenice/table2csv/README.md

 * 'output'
 With this action the csv output is not downloaded as a file, but appended as text inside the html page.
-Use the `appendTo` option to specify the jQuery selector of the destination element (defailt is `body`).
+Use the `appendTo` option to specify the jQuery selector of the destination element (default is `body`).

 ### Options